 - Video call lessons allow the teacher to give the student feedback on all areas of their performance, just like a lesson in person

 Skype is free and in my experience, it is the best video call service available for music lessons.
 This is because other similar video call services can often have a walkie-talkie type of effect which doesn’t recognize music as well as the human voice.

 For logistical purposes, it would also be easier if all my students are working from the same platform so that lessons can proceed in a timely fashion.

 What do I need to have successful Skype lessons?

 All you need to use Skype is a standard internet connection and some sort of computer, tablet, or smartphone that has a video camera, screen, and internet connection.
-For a better internet connection, please use a device that is directly plugged into the internet or a mobile device at a location in your home that is close to your router.
+For a better internet connection, please use a device that is directly plugged into the internet via ethernet as it is far more consistent and superior to Wifi.

 You can test your internet connection speed by using one of the many free “internet speed test” sites available.
 There is even one built into Google search.

 Please note that your internet speed may vary at different times of day and that it could be slower if many people are using it heavily at the same time (ex: streaming video).